-The State-of-the-Art Conference Program, sponsored by the Office of the Senior Vice President for Academic Affairs and Provost, provides UGA faculty the opportunity to organize a conference on the University of Georgia campus that facilitates interaction between national and international scholars and UGA faculty and students.
+State-of-the-Art Conference Grants, sponsored by the Office of the Senior Vice President for Academic Affairs and Provost, provide UGA faculty the opportunity to organize a unique conference on the University of Georgia campus that facilitates new interaction between national and international scholars and UGA faculty and students.

-Proposals to host a State-of-the-Art Conference should originate from faculty whose contributions to the scholarly or creative focus of the proposed conference are such as to enable them to attract other leading scholars to the campus.
+Proposals to host a State-of-the-Art Conference should originate from faculty whose contributions to the scholarly or creative focus of the proposed conference enable them to attract other leading scholars to the campus.

 State-of-the-Art Conferences may be developed by individual faculty or a small team of faculty.
 Proposals for interdisciplinary conferences are encouraged.

-Proposals for State-of-the-Art Conference funding should be brief – five to seven pages, not including any appendices and letters.
+Proposals for State-of-the-Art Conference funding should be brief – five to seven pages, not including any appendices and letters of support or intent.

 - An organizing theme that is coherent, current, of intellectual significance, and of national or international import.

-- The names and credentials of the select, small number of individuals to be invited.
+- The names and credentials of the select number of individuals to be invited.
 These must be noted scholars in the field and need not be confined to those residing in the United States.
-If possible, include indications of the prospective participants’ willingness to participate, pending funding of the conference.
+If possible, indicate the prospective participants’ willingness to participate, pending funding of the conference.

 - A general outline of the conference agenda and logistics.

-- An explanation of plans for involvement of University of Georgia students.
+- An explanation of plans to involve University of Georgia students.

-- A detailed projected budget that identifies the projected costs that will be covered by State-of-the-Art Conference funds and those that will be paid by other funding sources.
+A detailed projected budget that identifies the projected costs that will be covered by State-of-the-Art Conference funds and the matching funds from other funding sources.
 Please note that:

 - No more than 10% of the funding received from the State-of-the-Art Conference program may be used for honoraria.

-- No State-of-the-Art Conference funds may be used for food and entertainment expenses, such as conference receptions, luncheons, dinners, or refreshment breaks, because state funds cannot be used for these purposes.
+- State-of-the-Art Conference funds may not be used for food and entertainment expenses, such as conference receptions, luncheons, dinners, or refreshment breaks, because state funds cannot be used for these purposes.
 Therefore, the applicant should carefully consider the proposed budget and how certain expense categories will be covered.

 - University of Georgia faculty and staff are not eligible for extra compensation for their participation in a State-of-the-Art Conference.

-Proposals must be approved on the departmental and school/college level before submission to the Office of the Senior Vice President for Academic Affairs and Provost.
+Proposals must be approved on the school/college/academic unit level before submission to the Office of the Senior Vice President for Academic Affairs and Provost.

 Office of the Senior Vice President for Academic Affairs and Provost

-If there are changes in the conference plan or budget after State-of-the-Art Conference funding has been granted, the changes must be approved by the Office of Senior Vice President for Academic Affairs and Provost.
+If there are significant changes in the conference plan or budget after State-of-the-Art Conference funding has been granted, the changes must be approved by the Office of Senior Vice President for Academic Affairs and Provost.
 The award of funds is contingent on the applicant being able to secure and document other needed support.

-Within six months of completion of the conference, a written report must be submitted to the Office of Senior Vice President for Academic Affairs and Provost.
-This should include a copy of the conference program and a brief assessment of the outcome of the conference including a description of the efforts that were made to involve students.
+Within six months of completion of the conference, a brief report must be submitted to the Office of Senior Vice President for Academic Affairs and Provost.
+This should include a copy of the conference program and a brief assessment of the outcomes of the conference, including a description of the efforts that were made to involve students.

-Proposals will be evaluated on the basis of the following qualities:
+Proposals will be evaluated based on adherence to the following qualities: